2005–06 Air Force Falcons men's basketball team

 The 2005–06 Air Force Falcons men's basketball team represented the United States Air Force Academy as a member of the Mountain West Conference during the 2003–04 NCAA Division I men's basketball season.
-Led by first-year head coach Jeff Bzdelik, they played their home games at the Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado.
+Led by first-year head coach Jeff Bzdelik, they played their home games at Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado.

-Air Force finished second the MWC regular season standings and returned to the NCAA tournament for the second time in three seasons.
-The Falcons received an at-large bid to the 2006 NCAA tournament as No. 13 seed in the Washington, D.C. region where they lost to No. 4 seed Illinois in the opening round.
+Air Force finished second in the MWC regular season standings with a conference record of 12–4 and an overall record of 24–7, returning to the NCAA tournament for the second time in three seasons.
+The Falcons received an at-large bid to the 2006 NCAA Division I men's basketball tournament as the 13-seed in the Washington, D.C. region where they lost to 4-seed Illinois in the opening round.